-All new development should take account of its impact on identified heritage assets, both designated and non-designated, seeking to protect and where appropriate, enhance them (see Appendix for further details of these assets).
-Development schemes which demonstrate how they have positively addressed these heritage assets will be supported.
+All new development must take account of its impact on identified heritage assets, both designated and non-designated, seeking to protect and where appropriate, enhance them (see Appendix for further details of these assets).
+Development schemes which demonstrate how they have positively addressed these heritage assets will be looked on favourably.